GioKhoma/personal_web/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
 This project showcases my skills, projects, and contact information.
-It is built using Django, DRF (Django Rest Framework), Bootstrap, HTML, and CSS.
+It is built using Django, Bootstrap, HTML, and CSS.

 ## Features